ntmbayfield/g88-lecture-docs/React/Intro/LearnToCodeReact.md

 # Objectives

-- Explain what components are and why they are useful
-- Identify and create components
+- Describe Single Page Applications (SPA)
+- Name the key concepts in React
-- Pass data as props and render dynamic values in JSX
+- Explain components, props, and JSX
-- Differentiate between functional and class components
+- Identify functional and class components
 - Know when to use state vs setState
 - Lift state up to the closest common ancestor

----